antarctica/simple-action-pipeline/README.md

 ![simple action pipeline features](assets/img/pipeline-features.png)

 ### Installation
-It is recommended that the sap package is installed and used within a python virtual environment.
-To create a python virtual environment:
+It is recommended that the sap package is installed and used within a Python virtual environment where the Python version >= 3.9.x .
+To create a Python virtual environment:
 ```
 python3 -m venv path_to_new_virtual_env
 ```